Apaksi/elasticsearch-golang-docker-compose-example/README.md

 ## Expected Output

+After docker-compose has had time to start the containers, you should finally see the following output indicating that the Go application has successfully indexed three documents and then found and printed all three of them:

 ```
 app-1            | 2024/03/01 21:34:01 Document indexed successfully: This is the first document.
 app-1            | 2024/03/01 21:34:01 Document indexed successfully: This is the second document.